KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 URIs serve as unique identifiers, similar to a U.S. Social Security number or the item number of a component in a warehouse.
 Although there's no reason why a URI has to point to a real resource on the web, it is considered best practice to do so, allowing a user to follow a URI to its source in order to find out more about it.

-RDF's structure is similar to that of spreadsheets in that it allows redundant elements.
+RDF's structure is similar to rows in spreadsheets in that it allows the repetition of elements.
 For example:

     <https://en.wikipedia.org/wiki/William_Shakespeare>  <https://schema.org/author>  "Hamlet".
     <https://en.wikipedia.org/wiki/William_Shakespeare>  <https://schema.org/author>  "Macbeth".